Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

-\begin{proof} Fix a sequence of bins $\sigma$ (each of size at least $S$) and a set of items $I$.
-To obtain a contradiction, suppose that every optimal thrifty packing of $I$ into $\sigma$ contains a bad bin.
-Consider an optimal thrifty packing $p$ which has the longest prefix without bad bins.
-Let $b'$ be the last bin to which $p$ assigns an item of size $L$.
-Then the first bad bin $b$ occurs before $b'$.
-Since $p$ is thrifty, the empty space in $b$ is less than $L$.
+Suppose $p$ contains a bad bin.
+Let $b_f$ be the first bad bin in $p$ and let $b_\ell$ be the last bin in $p$ that contains an item of size $L$.
+Then, by definition of bad, $f < \ell$ and, by definition of the Grid Scheduling problem, the empty space in $b_f$ is less than $L$.